 My Fenix HM50R Rechargeable Headlamp is still going strong.
-It is durable, has a bright light, and on medium, I only have to charge it about every five days.
-At 3 ounces, without the headband, and having a steel case, it is perhaps one of the toughest headlamps I have used and my review takes you through details.
+It is durable, has a bright light, and I only have to charge it about every five days on medium.
+At 3 ounces, without the headband, and having a steel case, it is perhaps one of the toughest headlamps I have used, and my review takes you through details.

 Post Gear Thoughts

-My Benton Mackaye Gear List is similar to gear lists from other trails, but like other lists it does contain new gear I’m testing.
+My Benton Mackaye Gear List is similar to gear lists from other trails, but like other lists, it contains new gear I’m testing.

 This list is also updated as I continue to use the gear I’ve used in the past.
 This allows you to see how my gear use evolves.